SLL vs NCT Dream11 Prediction: Fantasy Cricket Tips, Today’s Playing 11 and Pitch Report

 SLL vs NCT Dream11 Prediction Today

-Fantasy Suggestion #1: Roman Mazumder, Abid Ali, Neeraj Tiwari, BLCS Kumara, Roshan Sirwardana, Anowar Hossain, Iftekar Jaman, Chamal Sadun, Kamal Raiz, Tomal Aminul, Jahid Hasan.
+Fantasy Suggestion #1: Sachithra Tharanga, Roman Mazumder, Abid Ali, BLCS Kumara, Roshan Sirwardana, Anowar Hossain, Iftekar Jaman, Kamal Raiz, Tomal Aminul, Jahid Hassan, Ruwan Jayakodi

 Also Read

-Fantasy Suggestion #2: Roman Mazumder, Neeraj Tiwari, BLCS Kumara, Prasad Liyanage, Iftekar Jaman, Anowar Hossain, Chamal Sadun, Tomal Aminul, Kamal Raiz, Ruwan Jayakodi, Mahesh Gamage.
+Fantasy Suggestion #2: Sachithra Tharanga, Roman Mazumder, Nalin Pathirana, BLCS Kumara, Shakhawat Hossain, Anowar Hossain, Iftekar Jaman, Bilal Hussain, Kamal Raiz, Tomal Aminul, Ruwan Jayakodi